ElizMishina/Data_analytics_Bootcamp_Project/README.md

 Machine Learning Model (Draft):

 Overview: We used Linear Regression & Random Forest Regressor as our models in order to measure how effectively we could predict the price of a house based on selected features.
 The model is preliminary and has not been refined to create an accurate test yet.
 This segment was used as a test run to see if our model could take in our inputs and create an output.

+We used Linear Regression in order to measure the significance of the relationships between the independent variables and dependent variable
+We used Random Forest Regressor because of the fact that the model uses averaging in order to improve predictive accuracy and conrol over-fitting

 See process below:

     * Calculated the correlation coefficient of independent variables using Pearsons Correlation Coefficient
     * Selected features for model with a coefficient greater than 0.5.
 Correlations above 0.5 are considered to have a high level of correlation